Svendolin/Bachelor-Project-SKA2025/readme.md

     - The PageRank algorithm is based on the number of links that point to a page
     - The more links point to a page, the more important it is
     - The more important a page is, the higher it is ranked

+=> Im Search folder / page.tsx: Der erste Schritt ist die Abfrage innerhalb unserer Seite, dies kommt von den Suchparametern, die wir automatisch von next.js an die Seite übergeben bekommen.
+Wir können einfach destrukturieren die Suche Parameter als die Requisiten, die an die Seite übergeben werden.
+Bei den Suchparametern handelt es sich um Objekte, von denen jedes einen dynamischen Schlüssel hat, der eine Art String ist.
+Der Wert ist ein String oder ein String-Array oder natürlich undefiniert, wenn die Suchanfrage gar nicht übergeben wird
+(First step is getting the query inside our page, this comes from the search parameters that we get passed automatically be next.js into the page.
+We can simply destructure the search params as the props that are passed to the page.
+The search parameters are an Object, each of these has a dynamic key which is a type of string.
+The Value will be a string or a string array or naturally undefined if the search query is not passed at all)

 <br />
 <br />